 One more thing my little Sydney Leigh, I LOVE YOU!
 And I am pretty sure that unless you do something really horrible, by the time you read this, that will still be true.
 And everything we go through and all of the learning that I have to do to be a good mom for you and to be a good example for you and to be a good person in general as I get older and we do all the fun things that life has to offer……………..I’m pretty sure I will just love you more and more.
 I don’t know how thats possible right now, but I have a feeling.

-When I read that I can’t believe its been fifteen years.
+When I read that I can’t believe its been eighteen years.
 It’s easy to see how young I was, how simple things were.
-Oh, how much I thought I knew at just a few years older than you are now.
+Oh, how much I thought I knew at just the age you are now.
 I get it.
 I get how people were so worried about me being a mom at eighteen, because, I was just a kid.
-My writing voice is still the same, but hopefully it has matured a bit.
+My writing voice is still the same, but hopefully, it has matured a bit.
 I notice how in this letter I’m at my most vulnerable, I’m not trying to sound intelligent, or well spoken.
 I’m an eighteen year old talking to her new baby.
 I kind of love that.

 I regret spending a lot of time trying to prove that I wasn’t a stereotypical teen mom, that I could do it all, that I could have the perfect grown-up life.
 I think I missed a lot of little things.
 I’m sure all parents think back to what they might have done differently, but overall I think we’ve done okay, you and me.
 I think you’re a pretty fantastic human, and I will take an itty bitty amount of credit for that, but mostly, I think it’s just who you are.

 Your birthday is always going to be a special day for so many reasons.
 You made me a mom, you’ve been my “first” for everything.
-We’re in the stage of life where its a little harder for you to understand why I make the choices that I do, our arguments are a little more intense, and the discussion topics are quite a bit heavier.
-There has been a lot of life in your fifteen years, all of the most significant moments in my life began with your birth.
-With each passing year there are new layers added to our relationship, and somehow I do keep finding new things that I love about who you are.
+We’re in the stage of life where lectures are more out of concern and advice since you’re an “adult” now, our arguments are a little more intense, and the discussion topics are quite a bit heavier.
+There has been a lot of life in your eighteen years, all of the most significant moments in my life began with your birth.
+With each passing year, there are new layers added to our relationship, and somehow I do keep finding new things that I love about who you are.
 That naive 18 year old new mom was right about something, I do love you more and more.